chandresh189/chandresh189/README.md

 **chandresh189/chandresh189** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working as a student.
-- 🌱 I’m currently learning fundamentals of differnt technologies.
+- 🌱 I’m currently learning fundamentals of different technologies.
 - 👯 I’m looking to collaborate on some open source data science projects.
 - 🤔 I’m looking for help with data science projects.
 - 💬 Ask me about anything related to tech.
-- 📫 How to reach me: via twitter,linkidn and gmail (given below)
+- 📫 How to reach me: via twitter,linkidn and gmail.
-- 😄 Pronouns: chandreshJi
-- ⚡ Fact: I like capturing moments of life and nature byn phones camera.
+- ⚡ Fact: I like capturing moments of life and exploring places.
 ![Chandresh's github stats](https://github-readme-stats.vercel.app/api?username=chandresh189&show_icons=true&hide_border=true)
 # Profile

-HI  Welcome to my ReadMe
 ---

 <a href="https://twitter.com/chandresh1999?s=20">